CityofToronto/bdit_shared_streets_conflator/README.md

-fromIntersectionId|Interesection Id for the start point of each sharedstreets reference |66dc481c2f25c91f61a40d3cf5f536bc toIntersectionId|Interesection Id for the end point of each sharedstreets reference|108588a1eb9725fcdd1d9deb8e361238 roadClass|Road class reference derived from Open Street Map|Secondary direction|Direction of Sharedstreets reference street segments|forward geometryId|ID for geometry of SharedStreets reference street regardless of length snapped|9a2dc5c132b317150646509c1368f2a4 referenceLength|The total length of the sharedstreets referencing street matched|137.71 sections|The section of the sharedstreets referencing street that matched to the uploaded street geometry|[90, 137.71] side|Side of street|left score|General matching score|1.264 originalFeature|Original attributes of the uploaded file|analysis_id geometry|The geometry type and the coordinates of the start and end point of a line string|Linestring, [-79.4455095, 43.7546433], [-79.459156, 43.754648]
+fromIntersectionId|Interesection Id for the start point of each sharedstreets reference |66dc481c2f25c91f61a40d3cf5f536bc toIntersectionId|Interesection Id for the end point of each sharedstreets reference|108588a1eb9725fcdd1d9deb8e361238 roadClass|Road class reference derived from Open Street Map|Secondary direction|Direction of SharedStreets reference street segment, with the forward reference following the direction of the map geometry used to generate the references|forward geometryId|ID for geometry of SharedStreets reference street regardless of length snapped|9a2dc5c132b317150646509c1368f2a4 referenceLength|The total length of the sharedstreets referencing street matched|137.71 sections|The section of the SharedStreets reference street that matched to the uploaded street geometry.
+This is expressed as the location (in meters) along the reference street where the start point and the end point of the geometry were matched.|[90, 137.71] side|Side of street relative to the direction of travel.|left score|Indicates how well the datasets matched, with lower scores indicating a closer match. |1.264 originalFeature|Original attributes of the uploaded file|analysis_id geometry|The geometry type and the coordinates of the start and end point of a line string|Linestring, [-79.4455095, 43.7546433], [-79.459156, 43.754648]